alterisian/redmine_task_board/README.markdown

 # Redmine Task Board

+Atention: not compatible with 1.1.x or 1.2.x yet...

 ## Introduction

 This plugin adds a 'Task Board' tab to your Project Menu for any Project with the 'Task Boards' module enabled (Settings>Modules).
 This tab will show the Task Board for the current Sprint (cough Version cough).